CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 both at build-time (via selection of specific source code) and run-time (via namelist).
 Three different IO packages are available in CICE under the directory **cicecore/cicedyn/infrastructure/io**.
-Those are io_binary, io_netcdf, and io_pio2, and those support IO thru binary, netCDF, and PIO interfaces respectively.
+Those are io_binary, io_netcdf, and io_pio2, and those support IO thru binary, netCDF (https://www.unidata.ucar.edu/software/netcdf), and PIO (https://github.com/NCAR/ParallelIO) interfaces respectively.
 The io_pio2 directory supports both PIO1 and PIO2 and can write data thru the netCDF or parallel netCDF (pnetCDF) interface.
 The netCDF history files are CF-compliant, and header information for data contained in the netCDF files is displayed with